w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {::options auto_ids="false" /}

 {:.introduction}
-Careful planning of the necessary efforts is critical to effective implementation later on.
-It ensures clear assessment of the required work, distribution of the tasks, and continual follow-up on progress.
+Careful planning is critical to effective implementation of any accessibility effort.
+It ensures a clear assessment of the required work, distribution of tasks, and continual follow-up on progress.

 {::nomarkdown}
 <%= block 'activities' %>